Clacid SR, 500 mg 5 pcs

 Colchicine

-Colchicine is a substrate of both CYP3A and the carrier protein responsible for drug excretion, P-glycoprotein (P-gp).
+Colchicine is a substrate of both CYP3A and the drug efflux transport protein P-glycoprotein (P-gp).
 Clarithromycin and other macrolides are known to inhibit CYP3A and P-gp.
-When clarithromycin and colchicine are taken together, inhibition of P-gp and/or CYP3A may increase the effect of colchicine.
-There have been post-marketing reports of cases of colchicine poisoning when coadministered with clarithromycin, more frequently in elderly patients.
-Some of the described cases occurred in patients with renal insufficiency.
-Some cases have been reported to be fatal.
+When clarithromycin and colchicine are co-administered, inhibition of P-gp and/or CYP3A may result in an increased effect of colchicine.
+There have been post-marketing reports of cases of colchicine poisoning when taken concomitantly with clarithromycin, most often in elderly patients.
+Some of the reported cases occurred in patients suffering from kidney failure.
+Some cases were reported to be fatal.

 Digoxin

 Digoxin is thought to be a substrate for P-gp.
 Clarithromycin is known to inhibit P-gp.
-When clarithromycin and digoxin are coadministered, the inhibition of P-gp by clarithromycin may enhance the effects of digoxin.
-Co-administration of digoxin and clarithromycin may also lead to increased serum concentrations of digoxin in patients, development of clinical symptoms of digoxin poisoning, including potentially fatal arrhythmias.
-Serum digoxin concentrations should be closely monitored when clarithromycin and digoxin are coadministered.
+When clarithromycin and digoxin are co-administered, inhibition of P-gp by clarithromycin may result in increased effects of digoxin.
+Coadministration of digoxin and clarithromycin may also result in increased serum digoxin concentrations in patients, developing clinical symptoms of digoxin toxicity, including potentially fatal arrhythmias.
+Serum digoxin concentrations should be carefully monitored when clarithromycin and digoxin are coadministered.

 Zidovudine

-The concomitant oral administration of conventional-release clarithromycin tablets and zidovudine in adult HIV-infected patients may result in lower Css of zidovudine.
-Because clarithromycin affects the absorption of zidovudine when taken orally, the interaction can be largely avoided by adjusting the doses of clarithromycin and zidovudine.
-This type of interaction does not occur in HIV-infected children receiving clarithromycin in suspension form with zidovudine.
-No studies of interaction of Clacid® SR with zidovudine have been conducted.
+Concomitant use of clarithromycin regular-release oral tablets and zidovudine in adult HIV-infected patients may result in a decrease in the Css of zidovudine.
+Because clarithromycin interferes with the oral absorption of zidovudine, interactions can be largely avoided by titrating the dosage of clarithromycin and zidovudine.
+This type of interaction does not occur in HIV-infected children receiving clarithromycin suspension with zidovudine.
+Interaction studies between Klacid® SR and zidovudine have not been conducted.

 Atazanavir

-Clarithromycin and atazanavir are both CYP3A substrates and inhibitors.
+Clarithromycin and atazanavir are substrates and inhibitors of CYP3A.
 There is evidence of a bidirectional interaction between these drugs.
-Concomitant administration of clarithromycin (500 mg twice daily) and atazanavir (400 mg once daily) may increase AUC of atazanavir by 28%, increase AUC of clarithromycin two-fold and decrease AUC of 14-OH clarithromycin by 70%.
+Coadministration of clarithromycin (500 mg twice daily) and atazanavir (400 mg once daily, daily) may result in a 28% increase in atazanavir AUC, a twofold increase in clarithromycin AUC, and a 70% decrease in 14-OH-clarithromycin AUC.
 Due to the wide therapeutic range of clarithromycin, no dose reduction is required in patients with normal renal function.
-In patients with moderate renal impairment (creatinine Cl 30-60 ml/min) the clarithromycin dose should be reduced by 50%.
-Clarithromycin in doses greater than 1000 mg/day should not be administered together with protease inhibitors.
+In patients with moderate renal impairment (Cl creatinine 30–60 ml/min), the dose of clarithromycin should be reduced by 50%.
+Clarithromycin in doses exceeding 1000 mg/day should not be co-administered with protease inhibitors.

 Itraconazole

 Clarithromycin and itraconazole are substrates and inhibitors of CYP3A.
-Clarithromycin can increase plasma levels of itraconazole, while itraconazole can increase clarithromycin levels.
-Patients taking itraconazole and clarithromycin concomitantly should be carefully examined for symptoms of increased or prolonged duration of pharmacological effects of these drugs.
+Clarithromycin may increase plasma levels of itraconazole, while itraconazole may increase clarithromycin levels.
+Patients taking itraconazole and clarithromycin concomitantly should be closely monitored for symptoms of increased or prolonged pharmacological effects of these drugs.

 Saquinavir

-Clarithromycin and saquinavir are both CYP3A substrates and inhibitors.
-Concomitant administration of clarithromycin (500 mg twice daily) and saquinavir (in soft gelatin capsules, 1200 mg three times daily) may cause an increase in AUC and Cmax of saquinavir by 177 and 187%, respectively, compared with taking saquinavir.
-The AUC and Cmax values of clarithromycin were approximately 40% higher than those of clarithromycin.
-No dose adjustments are required when the two drugs are co-administered for a limited time in the doses/compositions listed above.
+Clarithromycin and saquinavir are substrates and inhibitors of CYP3A.
+Coadministration of clarithromycin (500 mg twice daily) and saquinavir (soft gelatin capsules, 1200 mg three times daily) may increase the AUC and Cmax of saquinavir by 177% and 187%, respectively, compared with saquinavir alone.
+The AUC and Cmax values of clarithromycin were approximately 40% higher than with clarithromycin.
+When these two drugs are administered together for a limited time at the doses/formulations indicated above, no dosage adjustment is required.

-The results of drug interaction studies using saquinavir in soft gelatin capsules may not be consistent with the effects observed with saquinavir in hard gelatin capsules.
-The results of drug interaction studies when saquinavir is administered in isolation may not be consistent with the effects observed with saquinavir/ritonavir therapy.
-The potential effects of ritonavir on clarithromycin should be considered when taking saquinavir with ritonavir.
+Results from drug interaction studies using saquinavir soft gelatin capsules may not be consistent with the effects observed with saquinavir hard gelatin capsules.
+The results of drug interaction studies with saquinavir alone may not correspond to the effects observed with saquinavir/ritonavir therapy.
+When taking saquinavir with ritonavir, the potential effect of ritonavir on clarithromycin should be considered.

 Verapamil